codemeta/codemeta.github.io/agenda.md

 - Break (3-3:30)
 - CodeMeta Use cases (75 mins)
     - Discussion: do CodeMeta use cases adequately cover by the crosswalk
+    - i.e. Software dependencies: what to include, what use cases you can adequately address, what you cannot.  (transitive credit?
+Installing?)
 - Concluding discussion (15 mins)